 PwC Belgium's multi-disciplinary teams bring together global industry scope and experience as well as comprehensive knowledge of Belgium in terms of local issues and regulations.
 PwC is one of the leading tax service providers in Belgium.

 |CIT return due date||

-Return must be filed at least one month after the date the financial statements are approved but no later than six months after the end of the financial year (in practice we see that the due date can be postponed via a general or individual delay).
+The tax return must be filed at the latest on the last day of the seventh month following the end of the financial year (in practice we see that the due date can be postponed via a general or individual delay).

 |CIT final payment due date||